koordinator-sh/koordinator/docs/proposals/scheduling/20240131-pod-level-numa-policy.md

 We will introduce a new property in pod `scheduling.koordinator.sh/resource-spec`:
 `singleNUMANodeExclusive` to reach the goal, the value of this property can be:
-- `preferred`: a numa with a SingleNUMANode pod will not be scheduled another pod with multi-numa if there is another idle numa.
+- `Preferred`: a numa with a SingleNUMANode pod will not be scheduled another pod with multi-numa if there is another idle numa.
-- `required`: a numa with a SingleNUMANode pod can not be scheduled another pod with multi-numa.
+- `Required`: a numa with a SingleNUMANode pod can not be scheduled another pod with multi-numa.

 If `SingleNUMANodeExclusive` not set by user, it will be treated as if 'exclusive' were used to ensure that 'SingleNUMANode' is not affected by other policies.